GoblinDBRocks/GoblinDB/README.md

 - Coding is fun, so databases must be fun too.
 - Data is the king.
-- Data should be stored in the system as a file when a change happend.
+- Data should be stored in the system as a file whenever a change happens.
 - Data storage in the system must be hackable.
 - The database can lead or connect your server components.
 - Events are great... because we are asynchronous.